RyanPivirotto/4460-group-project/README.md

 e.g.(drama details link back to drama list, Add Actor back to actor list, and so forth)

 - **Corrected links** Corrected the links for the actor_update.html, actor_delete.html, and actor_add.html

+- **STYLIN** Added a uniformed styling to all pages that are accessible